awakwe/Microsoft-Word/README.md

 Throughout the module, there will be quizzes to test your knowledge on the topics we have covered.
 These quizzes will help you assess your understanding and identify areas where you may need to review.

+> 📢 **Coming Soon!** We're currently working on providing detailed information for various tutoring subjects.
+Stay tuned for comprehensive explanations and examples.
+In the meantime, if you have any specific questions or need assistance, feel free to call, text, or email Tony Tutoring ASAP!

 ## Active Learning Strategies

 During the virtual lecture, we will use active learning strategies to engage with the material and deepen our understanding.
 These strategies may include group discussions, problem-solving activities, and interactive simulations.

+> 📢 **Coming Soon!** We're currently working on providing detailed information for various tutoring subjects.
+Stay tuned for comprehensive explanations and examples.
+In the meantime, if you have any specific questions or need assistance, feel free to call, text, or email Tony Tutoring ASAP!

 ## Conclusion

-By the end of this module, you should have a strong foundation in Algebra 1 and be able to apply your knowledge to solve real-world problems.
+By the end of this module, you should have a strong foundation in Microsoft 365 and be able to apply your knowledge to solve real-world problems.

 [preview-lia](https://raw.githubusercontent.com/awakwe/Microsoft-Word/main/README.md)